InformaticsGenomicMedicine/FHIR-MolDef-python/README.md

 - On the bottom left corner of your browser, click on **CodeSpaces:** (highlighted in blue).
 - A pop-up will appear.
 Then, click **Stop Current Codespace**.
 - ✅ Once this is done, you have successfully deactivated your Codespace.

+⚠️ **NOTE**:
+If you encounter the following GitHub Codespace error:

+> _"Oh no, it looks like you are offline!
+Make sure you are connected to the internet and try again.
+If you verified that your connection is fine, your firewall might be blocking the connection."_

+This issue is most likely caused by an active **VPN**.
+To resolve it:

+- Sign out of your **VPN** and try again.
+- If the issue persists, check your security settings or network configuration.

 ---